-Cost, Security and…Opportunity?
-The “Unmanaged SaaS” conundrum for Finance and Technology leaders
+The “Unmanaged SaaS” Conundrum for Finance and IT Leaders

 According to a 2017 report from management consulting and research firm Everest Group, unmanaged software spending comprises more than 50% of corporate technology spend in large enterprises.
 Another survey of technology executives released by the Cloud Security Alliance finds that nearly 72% of executives don’t know how many “shadow” software applications are being used within their organization.

 Defined, unmanaged SaaS is simply: spending on applications and cloud services not officially “sanctioned” by a company and thus, not under the budget influence of business leadership.
 For technology and business leaders owning software service management, security and deployment, these statistics are terrifying.